-- Amend existing shelter operations: (re)examine prioritization for shelter, diversion practices, access to shelter, and flow-through within the shelter system, as well as ensuring all usable shelter spaces are operational subject to COVID-related safety measures. - Optimize diversion efforts for safe family/friend reunification options: if people in encampments have safe and appropriate options to live with friends/family such that it does not compromise the housing stability of the family/friend and they have confirmed they can support and provide accommodation, whether that friend/family member is local or elsewhere, it should be supported. - Motel rental/acquisition as shelter: add/expand contracts with motel operators to access more space within existing unused motel accommodation, or acquire motels and convert them to shelter space. - Add sprung structures: so long as there is also a wind-down strategy in place in the future, add more shelter space by adding sprung structures to vacant properties or parking lots of existing facilities. - Convert suitable public or private spaces to temporary shelter: examine use of convention centres or community centres for the purpose of providing overnight shelter. - Purchase/rent and convert single family homes into neighbourhood-based shelter options: add more capacity in neighbourhoods throughout the community by purchasing or renting single family homes for the purpose of shelter, when permissible or made possible through zoning amendments. - Use facilities owned by faith-based organizations and service clubs: appeal to faith-based organizations and service clubs to make use of halls for overnight shelter. - Convert transitional housing projects into shelter options: when displacement is minimal or non-existent, repurpose transitional housing programs as a shelter option or as bridge housing for people already in shelter programs and progressing towards housing.
+Amend existing shelter operations: (re)examine prioritization for shelter, diversion practices, access to shelter, and flow-through within the shelter system, as well as ensuring all usable shelter spaces are operational subject to COVID-related safety measures.
+Ensuring that shelters are culturally appropriate, especially for Indigenous Peoples experiencing homelessness is also an important consideration.

+Optimize diversion efforts for safe family/friend reunification options: if people in encampments have safe and appropriate options to live with friends/ family such that it does not compromise the housing stability of the family/friend and they have confirmed they can support and provide accommodation, whether that friend/family member is local or elsewhere, it should be supported.

+Motel rental/acquisition as shelter: add/ expand contracts with motel operators to access more space within existing unused motel accommodation, or acquire motels and convert them to shelter space.

+Add sprung structures: so long as there is also a wind-down strategy in place in the future, add more shelter space by adding sprung structures to vacant properties or parking lots of existing facilities.

+Convert suitable public or private spaces to temporary shelter: examine use of convention centres or community centres for the purpose of providing overnight shelter.

+Purchase/rent and convert single family homes into neighbourhood-based shelter options: add more capacity in neighbourhoods throughout the community by purchasing or renting single family homes for the purpose of shelter, when permissible or made possible through zoning amendments.

+Use facilities owned by faith-based organizations and service clubs: appeal to faith-based organizations and service clubs to make use of halls for overnight shelter.

+Convert transitional housing projects into shelter options: when displacement is minimal or non-existent, repurpose transitional housing programs as a shelter option or as bridge housing for people already in shelter programs and progressing towards housing.